Gravity anomaly

 The gravity anomaly at a location on the Earth's surface is the difference between the observed value of gravity and the value predicted by a theoretical model.
 If the Earth were an ideal oblate spheroid of uniform density, then the gravity measured at every point on its surface would be given precisely by a simple algebraic expression.
 However, the Earth has a rugged surface and non-uniform composition, which distorts its gravitational field.
 The theoretical value of gravity can be corrected for altitude and the effects of nearby terrain, but it usually still differs slightly from the measured value.
 This gravity anomaly can reveal the presence of subsurface structures of unusual density.
 For example, a mass of dense ore below the surface will give a positive anomaly due to the increased gravitational attraction of the ore.

-Different theoretical models will predict different values of gravity, and so a gravity anomaly is always specified with reference to a particular model.
-The Bouguer, free-air, and isostatic gravity anomalies are each based on different theoretical corrections to the value of gravity.

 A gravity survey is conducted by measuring the gravity anomaly at many locations in a region of interest, using a portable instrument called a gravimeter.
 Careful analysis of the gravity data allows geologists to make inferences about the subsurface geology.